openpandacodes/intent-mcp-server/README.md

 # Intent MCP Server

-A Model Context Protocol server for processing intents.
+A Model Context Protocol (MCP) server that processes natural language intents into structured, actionable formats.
 This server provides a robust API for managing and processing intents with a focus on extensibility and reliability.

+## Overview

+This project implements an intent processing architecture that transforms natural language inputs into structured objects and generates executable workflows.
+It focuses on maintainability, type safety, and extensibility while providing a clean API for intent management.

 ## Features

-- **Intent Processing**: Create, retrieve, and process intents through a well-defined API
+- 🎯 **Intent Processing**: Create, retrieve, and process intents through a well-defined API
+- 🔍 **Natural Language Understanding**: Parse and understand raw user intentions
+- 🧩 **Intent Decomposition**: Transform intentions into structured objects with goals and constraints
-- **Flexible Storage**: Pluggable storage system with built-in in-memory implementation
+- 💾 **Flexible Storage**: Pluggable storage system with built-in in-memory implementation
-- **Type Safety**: Full TypeScript implementation with comprehensive type definitions
+- 📝 **Type Safety**: Full TypeScript implementation with comprehensive type definitions
-- **Error Handling**: Robust error handling and logging system
+- 🛡️ **Error Handling**: Robust error handling and logging system
-- **Testing**: Comprehensive test suite with Jest
+- 🧪 **Testing**: Comprehensive test suite with Jest
-- **API Documentation**: Clear API documentation and examples
+- 📚 **API Documentation**: Clear API documentation and examples

 ## Prerequisites